alaat91/cyber-physical/README.md

 ```

 To access the openDLV interface you need to start a web-browser on your machine using http://A.B.C.D:8081.
-Replace A.B.C.D with the IP address for yous host machine.
+Replace A.B.C.D with the IP address for your host machine (127.0.0.1 will typically work).

 4. Build and run the opendlv-video-h264-decoder microservice to unpacking the h264 video frames to the more sutible pixles layout ARGB: